• Skip to primary navigation

 Spinach can be used in various recipes, pasta dishes being one of the most common ways to use it.

-Chop up some fresh spinach into very small pieces and add it into your manicotti for a fantastic and delicious variation.
+Add chopped fresh leaves into your manicotti for a fantastic and delicious variation.

-Yes and you can freeze your spinach very easily.
+You can freeze your spinach for up to 4 months.
 It is also a great way to preserve the flavor.

-You may need to blanch your raw spinach before you freeze it depending on when you plan to use it.
+You may need to blanch it before you freeze it depending on when you plan to use it.

-If you plan to use the frozen spinach within a few weeks, you don't need to blanch it first.
+If you plan to use the frozen batch within a few weeks, you don't need to blanch it first.

 However, if you plan on keeping it in the freezer for up to 4 months, you should blanch it first, otherwise, it will change texture, flavor, and will discolor.